-Ng is lightning density (number of strikes/km2/year)

-L is the sum of the sum of distances between the inverter(s) and the junction box(es), taking into account that the lengths of cable located in the same conduit are counted only once, and the sum of distances between the junction box and the connection points of the photovoltaic modules forming the string, taking into account that the lengths of cable located in the same conduit are counted only once.

-$N_g$ can be estimated as $N_g$ =0.04 $T_d^{1.12}$

-Where $T_d$ is the number of thunder days per year (Isokerunic Level) which is given in Annex A.
+- N_g is lightning density (number of strikes/km2/year) - L is the sum of the sum of distances between the inverter(s) and the junction box(es), considering that the lengths of cable located in the same conduit are counted only once, and the sum of distances between the junction box and the connection points of the photovoltaic modules forming the string, taking into account that the lengths of cable located in the same conduit are counted only once. - N_g can be estimated as N_g=0.04 $T_d^{1.12}$ - Where T_d is the number of thunder days per year (Isokerunic Level) which is given in Annex A.

 If the inverter is equipped with an in-built DC surge arrestor, additional SPD may not be required for the inverter DC end.
-The SPD shall be rated to a minimum continuous operating voltage ( $U{cpv}$ ) of 1.25 times the open-circuit voltage, $V{oc}$ (STC) of the PV string, maximum protective voltage ( $U_p$ ) of 1.5 kV and a minimum flash current of $I{imp}$ =5 kA for Class I (Class B) and $I_n$ =40 kA for Class II (Class C).
+The SPD shall be rated to a minimum continuous operating voltage (U{cpv}) of 1.25 times the open-circuit voltage, V{oc} (STC) of the PV string, maximum protective voltage (U_p) of 1.5 kV and a minimum flash current of I{imp} =5 kA for Class I (Class B) and I_n =40 kA for Class II (Class C).
 The SPD shall protect both the positive and negative terminals of the system as shown in Figure 3-4.

-Figure 3-4: : DC SPD connection
+Figure 3 4: : DC SPD connection

-The number and location of SPDs on the DC side depend on the length of the cables between the solar panels and inverter.
+The number and location of SPDs on the DC side depend on the length of the cables between the solar modules and inverter.
 The SPD should be installed in the vicinity of the inverter if the length is less than 10 metres.
-If it is greater than 10 metres, a second SDP is necessary and should be located in the box close to the solar panel, the first one is located in the inverter area.
+If it is greater than 10 metres, a second SDP is necessary and should be located in the box close to the solar modules, the first one is located in the inverter area.